HTTP-RPC/Kilo/README.md

 * `java.util.List`
 * `java.net.URL`

-Missing or `null` values are automatically converted to 0 or `false` for primitive argument types.
+Missing or `null` values are automatically converted to 0 or `false` for primitive types.

-As shown in the previous section, `List` arguments represent multi-value parameters.
+`List` arguments represent multi-value parameters.
 List values are automatically converted to their declared types (e.g. `List<Double>`).

-`URL` arguments represent file uploads.
+`URL` and `List<URL>` arguments represent file uploads.
 They may be used only with `POST` requests submitted using the multi-part form data encoding.
 For example:

 ```java
 @WebServlet(urlPatterns={"/upload/*"})